datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Therefore, in general, whenever moving or renaming a file, especially between directories, a ``datalad save`` is the best option to turn to.
+Therefore, while it might be startling if you've moved a file and can not open it directly afterwards, everything will be rectified by :command:`datalad save` as well.

 .. find-out-more:: Why a move between directories is actually a content change